Broken Access Control

 Detection of Broken Access Control Vulnerabilities

-Identifying broken access control vulnerabilities requires a combination of manual testing, automated tools, and a thorough understanding of application logic.
+Identifying broken access control vulnerabilities requires manual testing, automated tools, and a thorough understanding of application logic.
 Here are key methods for detecting these vulnerabilities:

-2. Dynamic Application Security Testing (DAST): This method tests applications in their running state, simulating attacks to identify vulnerabilities in real time.
+Dynamic Application Security Testing (DAST): This method tests applications in their running state, simulating attacks to identify real-time vulnerabilities.
 DAST tools can help uncover broken access controls by attempting unauthorized access.

 Preventing Broken Access Control Vulnerabilities